hassantafreshi/easy-form-builder/readme.txt

 - Build Private forms (lock forms) or Public forms

-- Get export of subscribers list to CSV format file
+- Export subscribers list to CSV format file

-- Get notified by email when a form has been submitted
+- Email notification when a form has been submitted

 - Showing a unique confirmation code after filled forms